sirpuffin1/braille-translator/README.md

 <h3 align="center">Braille Translator</h3>

   <p align="center">
-   This is a full-stack application designed to allow users to freely translate any braille that they may encounter.
-It works through a keypad like button system, and is partnered with a chart for easier translations.
-Along with this functionality, users are also able to register an account, log in, and save translations for later.
+  This project is a full-stack web application that leverages the latest web development technologies to provide a powerful Braille translation solution.
+Utilizing Angular framework for the front-end, and MongoDB, Express, and Node for the back-end, the application offers a user-friendly keypad-like input system that enables the efficient translation of Braille, with the added convenience of a built-in Braille translation chart.
+Moreover, the application allows users to create an account and sign in to save their translations, and features state management through NGRX and route guarding through authentication to ensure a secure user experience.
     <br />
     <br />
     <br />
-    <a href="https://braille-app.herokuapp.com/">View Demo</a>
+    <a href="https://braille-app.herokuapp.com/">View Live</a>
   </p>
 </div>